-The following is a short story for Memorial Day.
-I hope it serves as a reminder to thank a veteran this weekend for his or her service and to remember those who paid the ultimate price for our freedom.
+The following is a short story that, I hope, serves as a reminder to thank a veteran for his or her service and to remember those who paid the ultimate price for our freedom.
+It was originally written for Memorial Day, but it applies to Veterans Day as well.
 If you want to hear the stories of veterans in their own words, listen to the West Virginia Voices of War project.

 The cicadas roared in the sky, giving out their once-every-17-years mating call.
 The sound was a distant memory for most people.
 It had been too long since the last one.
 But when it started back up, everyone knew exactly what it meant.
 A month or so of a droning, overpowering noise that would make life uncomfortable.
 And then things would go back to normal.